flaneur2020/stargzget/DESIGN.md

 2. For each job:
    - Try download with retry loop
    - Create output directory if needed
-  - Downloader uses ChunkResolver + Storage to stream file chunks
+  - Downloader uses BlobResolver + Storage to stream file chunks
    - Copy content with progress tracking
    - Retry on failure (up to MaxRetries)
 3. Return statistics (success/failed/retries)